Home | About USIG | What's New | Events

 Unincorporated Association

 An unincorporated association is a membership organization.
-Charities and other NGOs commonly fall in this category, including most community associations, sports clubs, and social clubs.
+Charities and other NPOs commonly fall in this category, including many community associations, sports clubs, and social clubs.
 An unincorporated association is not a legal person.
 Members of the management committee are jointly and severally liable for the organization's debts; officers or members may also be liable.
 Unincorporated associations are governed by a body of case law and not by statute.
-[4]
+[3]

 Trust